 It’s completely flexible and very light, with superior design.

 Aromarest has a different approach to sleep.
 It’s all about going back to the roots.
-This lamp-like gadget is placed at bedside and connected to your phone via bluetooth speakers.
+This lamp-like gadget is placed at the bedside and connected to your phone via Bluetooth speakers.

 It imitates sunlight with 96 million color LEDs and combines that with aromatherapy, with scents of your choice filling your bedroom.